IT 116: Introduction to Scripting

 But numbers cannot be concatenated with strings.

-So we have to run the str string conversion function on both miles and km.
+So we have to run the str string conversion function on both inches and cm.

 Then we can use concatenation to put \t between them.